apache/mesos/docs/authorization.md

                                  ]
         }

-8. The `ops` principal can shutdown any framework using the "/teardown" HTTP endpoint.
+8. The `ops` principal can teardown any framework using the "/teardown" HTTP endpoint.
 No other framework can register with any roles or run tasks.

         {
           "permissive": false,
-          "shutdown_frameworks": [
+          "teardown_frameworks": [
                                    {
                                      "principals": {
                                        "values": ["ops"]